SmartyGrants/codingtest-template/README.md

 ## Password Strength
 This is the main exercise module.
 The aim of this exercise is to make the unit tests pass by implementing the methods in PasswordStrength.java
-Once you are happy with your exercise submit a pull request to our repo.
+Once you are happy with your exercise submit a pull request to our repo..